-Both students and employees records are protected by various State and Federal laws.
 Both students and employees have a responsibility to safeguard confidential information from unauthorized persons.
 Students shall not seek to access or use confidential information for their own unauthorized purposes.
 Students must take all reasonable precautions to ensure privacy is maintained under the law while handling information in any form, including but not limited to voice, electronic (disk file, diskette, CD ROM, magnetic tape, email, network storage, etc.), paper, photograph, and microfiche Information.
 Included under this precaution is the disposal of any confidential materials.
 Students may not use school technology for commercial purposes, including auctioning, selling offering, providing or purchasing goods or services for personal use.
 Students who fail to follow rules and procedures relating to confidentiality may lose their technology privileges, and/or be subjected to disciplinary procedures.